sts/coraza-spoa/README.md

 ## Docker

+This repo contains everything to run a instance of haproxy, coraza-spoa and a mockserv, which is used as backend.
+To use:

 - Build the coraza-spoa image `docker-compose build`
-- Run haproxy, coraza-spoa and a mock server `docker-compose up`
+- Run haproxy, coraza-spoa and a mockserver `docker-compose up`
 - Perform a request which gets blocked by the WAF: `curl http://localhost:4000/\?x\=/etc/passwd`